FAMILY MEDIATION SERVICES

 If it is your desire, as spouses, to achieve an exceptional result, please contact our office for further information and to discuss taking your first step towards the realization of this goal, with the seasoned guidance you will obtain from Graeme Fraser as your family mediator.

-About Family Mediation
+Family Mediation Services include:

-How To Start And How The Family Mediation Process Works
+How the Family Mediation Process Works

 To use family mediation services, the steps are described below.